-The delivery of the planned migration of the Company's funds to Diligenta's BaNCs platform remains a high priority.
-The platform migration will deliver long term benefits including online 'self-servicing' capabilities, digital banking capabilities, process simplification, automation and improved financial and operational controls.
-The Board continues to be consulted on key decisions and updated on the delivery of commercial milestones including assurance outcomes testing.
+The delivery of the planned migration of the Company's funds to Diligenta's BaNCs platform in 2025 remains a high priority.
+The platform migration will be an enabler to providing customers with an enhanced experience with new ways of managing investments online and allowing customers to access the information they need quickly and easily.
+This will include online 'self-servicing' capabilities, digital banking capabilities, process simplification, automation and improved financial and operations controls.